If it has holes in it, water will find a way through it.

-Mud pies may have been a blast in childhood, but your garden will appreciate it if you stay out of muddy areas
+Mud pies may have been a blast in childhood, but your garden will appreciate it if you play elsewhere when the soil is wet.

-So, rather than damaging your soil and your plants' roots, take advantage of muddy days and do something else: sharpen your tools, clean planter pots, or, my favorite, peruse seed catalogs!
+Rather than damaging your soil and your plants' roots, take advantage of muddy days and do something else: sharpen your tools, clean planter pots, or, my favorite, peruse seed catalogs!

 When I was 3 years old, my mother was horrified to discover me sitting in the backyard eating worms.
 We rushed to the doctor where she learned that worms are not bad for you.
 On the contrary, they are actually a source of harmless protein.
 Personally, I’m glad I don’t remember…

 Well, clearly, we don’t ave any 190-foot worms in our gardens.
 But what we do have is worth its weight in gold, horticulturally speaking.
 Terrestrial earthworms feed on dead and living organic matter.
 Their squiggly little bodies are basically organic matter processing machines.
 Food is sucked in through the mouth, coated with mucous, mixed with calcium and then mashed in the gizzard.
 Nutrients are absorbed and everything that’s left is excreted in a paste called casts.
 Casts contain valuable nutrients that are available to plants, so the more earthworms you have in your soil, the better.

 Earthworms also help your soil as they burrow.
 Their tunnels create passages for air and water.
 This improves soil structure, aeration and percolation.
 A single earthworm can produce as much as 10-pounds of castings in a single year if there is enough organic matter available.

 Garden shops and websites offer worms for sale but it's generally a waste of money.
 If your soil is inhospitable to worms, they won't stick around long enough to do your yard much good.
 Build a hospitable environment and they will come.
 So, how can you improve the odds of having worms in your garden?